 Don't believe me?
-Stop reading, here, and do a quick search in Google, Bing, or whichever search engine you prefer, and search: "Wedding DJ Austin, DJ for weddings, photobooth, or photography booth," or whatever terms you prefer, and look for pricing.
-You will be looking for a while, so come back in about an hour, we'll be here. :)
+Stop reading, here, and do a quick search in Google, Bing, or whichever search engine you prefer, and search: "Wedding DJ Austin, DJ for weddings, photo booth, or photography booth," or whatever terms you prefer, and look for pricing.
+You will be looking for a while, so come back when you're ready, we'll be here. :)

 First, you can start at the lower end.
 You can go on Craigslist and find hundreds (literally) of DJs advertising their services on there.
 You'll find a lot of brand new DJs, offering low prices, simply because they want to gain experience.
 Well, I don't think you want a new DJ to learn on the job, at your wedding or event.
 Learning means, possibly making mistakes, so no thanks.
 There are numerous DJs on there, using various marketing techniques, such as "Voted #1 in Austin, or Texas," or "super cheap DJ services" but you have to ask, based on which poll were you voted #1?
 "Super cheap" ummm...
 I don't know about you, but I always question the value of anything cheap.
 The truth is, you have to do your own research on the companies or individuals you want to hire.

 The good thing about these sites is that they allow customers to leave reviews, so this will help you learn more about the DJ or photo booth company you're researching.
 This is probably your best bet.
 Companies that advertise on these sites, are companies that are the busiest, which means they have lots of experience.
 These sites are not cheap to advertise on (yes, we advertise on them, so we know how much it costs), so chances are, these companies will do their best to do a great job, since their reputation matters.
 It's a very competitive business, everywhere!
-There are hundreds, if not thousands of DJs in the Austin area, and more throughout the Central Texas area.
+There are hundreds, if not thousands of DJs in the Austin area, and more throughout the central Texas area.

 So here's the bottom line: The prices can really vary in the Austin and Central Texas area.
-They can be as cheap as $200 for your entire wedding, quinceanera, or event, and higher, up to $3000 or more, for your event!
+They can be as cheap as $200 for your entire wedding, quinceanera, or event, and higher, up to $4000 or more, for your event!
 The key is to find out what's included with your service.

 Overall, remember, you are in control of how much you spend for your event, not the DJ or photo booth company.
 Find out what the value is, for your money.
-What does the $3000 company do differently, than the $200 company, or the $1000 company?
+What does the $4000 company do differently, than the $200 company, or the $1000 company?
 Do your research and pick the company that best suits your needs!
 Good luck, and as always, email us for questions.
 We're always happy to help everyone, whether they're a customer or not! :)

--Austin's Best DJs Team
+-Austin's Best DJs & Photo Booths